mjhea0/meteor-in-action/readme.md

 ## Create a Basic App

-In this example, we'll be creating an app, which -
+In this example, we'll be creating an app, which displays a quesion with a list of answers.
+Users can -

-1. Displays a question
-2. Users can submit an answer
+1. Submit answera
-3. Users can see all answers
+2. See all answers
-4. Users can upvote or downvote answers
+3. Upvote or downvote answers
-5. Users must be logged in to answer or vote
+4. Must be logged-in to answer or vote
-6. Users can view questions and submitted answer without logging in
+5. View questions and submitted answers without logging in
-7. Users login via Twitter
+6. Login via Twitter